-Regular eye exams are a very important part of early detection of ocular diseases including glaucoma and macular degeneration.
+Regular eye exams are critical in the early detection of ocular diseases, including glaucoma and macular degeneration.

-All of our optometrists administer comprehensive eye exams, emergency eye exams, contact lens exams, diabetic eye exams, myopia prevention & pre and post surgical assessments.
+Our optometrists administer comprehensive eye exams, emergency eye exams, contact lens exams, diabetic eye exams, myopia prevention & pre and post-surgical assessments.

-A comprehensive eye exam assesses the visual system and the overall health of the eye.
-It involves testing the visual acuity and how the eyes are working together, checking the glasses prescription, and diagnosing for eye diseases.
-A comprehensive eye exam is recommended yearly for those under 19 years of age and those over 65 and every 2 years for adults in between.
-A child’s first eye exam is recommended as early as 6 months of age.
+A comprehensive eye exam assesses the visual system and the eye’s overall health.
+It involves testing the visual acuity and how the eyes work together, checking the glasses’ prescription, and diagnosing eye diseases.
+A comprehensive eye exam is recommended yearly for those under 19 years of age, those over 65 and every two years for adults in between.
+A child’s first eye exam is recommended as early as six months of age.

 Occular Health Conditions That May Be Detected During an Eye Exam

 Cataracts are a clouding of the natural lens inside the eye.
 It causes blurred vision, decreased contrast, and glare around lights.
-It is often associated with age but can occur in younger individuals using certain medications (ie. steroids) or having certain medical conditions (ie. Diabetes).
-Cataracts are one of the conditions that we look for at your comprehensive eye exam.
-Once they start to interfere with your vision, cataract surgery can be discussed.
-Cataract surgery, performed by an ophthalmologist, is a relatively safe procedure that removes the cloudy lens and replaces it with a clear artificial lens for improved vision.
+It is often associated with age but can occur in younger individuals using certain medications (i.e. steroids) or having certain medical conditions (i.e. Diabetes).

 Glaucoma is a progressive disease that causes damage to the optic nerve.
 It often has no symptoms in the first stages but can lead to permanent vision loss if not treated early.
-These changes are difficult to detect by simply looking into the eye so we rely on non-invasive imaging techniques for better visualization.
-We use an OCT scan, to look for changes to the fibers of the optic nerve, in combination with a visual field test, to look for peripheral vision loss, to detect glaucoma early.
-Once glaucoma is diagnosed, treatment is aimed at lowering the pressure in the eye through the use of eye drops or surgery.
+These changes are challenging to detect by simply looking into the eye, so we rely on non-invasive imaging techniques for better visualization.

 Age-Related Macular Degeneration